 In this webinar, Jussi first talks about habits – in particular keystone habits.
 They can be any habit that helps to support other habits – either to create new ones or to sustain existing ones.

-A keystone habit can be good just on its own, but the added benefit comes from the way they support other habits.
+Keystone habits can be good just on their own, but the added benefit comes from the way they support other habits.
 Some possible good keystone habits are exercise, mindfulness or meditation, goal setting, keeping a diary (to track your progress), or writing a daily gratitude journal.
 There are many others, you just need to find your own.
 Discover something that works for you personally, as everybody is different.
 And the more enjoyable your personal keystone habit is, the easier it will be to develop and maintain!